hydpy-dev/hydpy/hydpy/docs/development.rst

 :func:`~hydpy.core.objecttools.augment_excmessage`.)

-Site Packages
+site-packages
 .............
-Whenever reasonable, import only packages of the
+Whenever reasonable, import only packages of
-`The Python Standard Library`_ or at least restrict yourself to mature and stable site packages.
-At the moment, HydPy relies only on the highly accepted site packages `Cython`_, `NumPy`_, and `matplotlib`_.
-Further developments of HydPy based on more specialized site packages (e.g. for plotting maps) might be useful.
-But the related import commands should be secured in a way that allows for the application of HydPy without having these specialized site packages available.
+`The Python Standard Library`_ or at least restrict yourself to mature and stable site-packages.
+At the moment, HydPy relies only on the highly accepted site-packages `Cython`_, `NumPy`_, and `matplotlib`_.
+Further developments of HydPy based on more specialized site-packages (e.g. for plotting maps) might be useful.
+But the related import commands should be secured in a way that allows for the application of HydPy without having these specialized site-packages available.

 Imports
 .......